 How to Run a Successful Charter Business: From Deckhand Technician to CEO

 You started this business because you love being on the water.
-You love the hunt, the rigging, and the moment the drag screams.
-You are an excellent fisherman and a skilled boat handler.
+You love the hunt, the rigging, reading the currents, and the moment the drag screams.
+You are an excellent fisherman, a skilled boat handler, and you know how to show clients a good time.
 You are a master technician.

-But here is the painful reality that most captains discover around Year Three: Being a great technician has almost nothing to do with running a successful charter business.
+But here is the painful reality that most captains discover around Year Three: Being a great technician on the back deck has almost nothing to do with running a successful charter business.

-If you are waking up at 3:00 AM to ice the cooler, running the trip, cleaning the fish, scrubbing the boat until 7:00 PM, and then falling asleep trying to answer emails on your phone, you don't own a business.
+Look at your current schedule.
+If you are waking up at 3:00 AM to ice the cooler, running the trip, cleaning the fish, scrubbing the boat until 7:00 PM, and then falling asleep at the kitchen table trying to answer booking emails on your phone—you don't own a business.
 You just bought yourself the lowest-paying, highest-stress job on the dock.

 The Technician Trap

-As long as you view your primary value as "the guy who ties the knots and drives the boat," you will hit a ceiling.
-You will burn out, your income will plateau, and your business will be entirely dependent on your physical presence every single day.
+In the maritime industry, this is fatal.
+Captains believe that because they know how to catch fish, they automatically know how to engineer unit economics, manage perishable inventory, and navigate Coast Guard compliance.
+As long as you view your primary value as "the guy who ties the knots and drives the boat," you will hit a financial ceiling.
+You will burn out, your income will plateau, and your operation will be entirely dependent on your physical presence every single day.

 The Shift to the Helm